 Because of that the premiums for pet insurance itself has also gone up.

 However, the fact your dog is a rescue dog should not have any impact on your premium.
-What insurers are much more concerned about is your pet’s breed, location and age.
+What insurers are much more concerned about is your pet’s breed, location and age as an older dog.

 When searching for rescue dog insurance make sure to check each policy wording to see if there are any specific conditions or exclusions for rescue dogs – you may need to know this before taking out insurance for your pet animal.